Call Now Request FREE consultation - 1866-758-4529

 Electronic logging devices are now mandatory for the majority of truck drivers engaged in interstate commerce.
 The ELD rules are intended to make log entries quicker, more accurate and easier to share.
 Additionally, the rules will serve an important function of helping to prevent cheating on log books.

 Most of the time, when a truck driver is found falsifying his log books, the motor carrier takes action to prevent the infraction from occurring again.
-Sometimes though a motor carrier can be focused on the bottom line and not on the safety regulations and fail to enforce hours of service rules.
+Sometimes, though, a motor carrier can be focused on the bottom line and not on the safety regulations and fail to enforce hours of service rules.
 Usually, this will be smaller trucking companies.
+Motor carriers can be held accountable for failing to stop cheating on log books.

 There are a few exemptions from the compliance of the new electronic logging device rule for drivers of older vehicles and those who are not frequently required to maintain a log.